mroderick/guidelines/README.rst

 There is such a thing as too much testing and care should be taken not to add redundent tests or to test third party code.
 Focus instead on writing tests with clear objectives and assertions.
+If you are unsure about the amount of testing, please ask for it to be a focus in your code review.

 Branching
 ~~~~~~~~~